redis/redis-doc/topics/cluster-spec.md

 In order to be elected the first step for a slave is to increment its `currentEpoch` counter, and request votes from master instances.

 Votes are requested by the slave by broadcasting a `FAILOVER_AUTH_REQUEST` packet to every master node of the cluster.
-Then it waits for replies to arrive for a maximum time of `NODE_TIMEOUT`.
+Then it waits for replies to arrive for a maximum time of two times the `NODE_TIMEOUT`, but always for at least for 2 seconds.

 Once a master voted for a given slave, replying positively with a `FAILOVER_AUTH_ACK`, it can no longer vote for another slave of the same master for a period of `NODE_TIMEOUT * 2`.
-In this period it will not be able to reply to other authorization requests at all.
+In this period it will not be able to reply to other authorization requests for the same master.
+This is not needed to guarantee safety, but useful to avoid multiple slaves to get elected (even if with a different `configEpoch`) about at the same time.

-The slave will discard all the ACKs that are received having an epoch that is less than the `currentEpoch`, in order to never count as valid votes that are about a previous election.
+A slave discards all the `AUTH_ACK` replies that are received having an epoch that is less than the `currentEpoch` at the time the vote request was sent, in order to never count as valid votes that are about a previous election.

 Once the slave receives ACKs from the majority of masters, it wins the election.
-Otherwise if the majority is not reached within the period of the `NODE_TIMEOUT`, the election is aborted and a new one will be tried again after `NODE_TIMEOUT * 4`.
+Otherwise if the majority is not reached within the period of two times `NODE_TIMEOUT` (but always at least 2 seconds), the election is aborted and a new one will be tried again after `NODE_TIMEOUT * 4` (and always at least 4 seconds).

 A slave does not try to get elected as soon as the master is in `FAIL` state, but there is a little delay, that is computed as:

-    DELAY = fixed_delay + (data_age - NODE_TIMEOUT) / 10 + random delay between 0 and 2000 milliseconds.
+    DELAY = 500 milliseconds + random delay between 0 and 500 milliseconds +
+            SLAVE_RANK * 1000 milliseconds.

-The fixed delay ensures that we wait for the `FAIL` state to propagate across the cluster, otherwise the slave may try to get elected when the masters are still not away of the `FAIL` state, refusing to grant their vote.
+The fixed delay ensures that we wait for the `FAIL` state to propagate across the cluster, otherwise the slave may try to get elected when the masters are still not aware of the `FAIL` state, refusing to grant their vote.

-The `data_age / 10` figure is used in order to give an advantage to slaves with fresher data (disconnected from the master for a smaller period of time).
-The random delay is used in order to add some non-determinism that makes less likely that multiple slaves start the election at the same time, a situation that may result into no slave winning the election, requiring another election that makes the cluster not available in the meantime.
+The random delay is used to desynchronize slaves so they'll likely start an election in different moments.

+The `SLAVE_RANK` is the rank of this slave regarding the amount of replication stream it processed from the master.
+Slaves exchange messages when the master is failing in order to establish a rank: the slave with the most updated replication offset is at rank 0, the second must updated at rank 1, and so forth.
+In this way the most updated slaves try to get elected before others.

 Once a slave wins the election, it starts advertising itself as master in ping and pong packets, providing the set of served slots with a `configEpoch` set to the `currentEpoch` at which the election was started.